 Once a grand ocean voyage, Transatlantic cruises were a luxury enjoyed only by a few.
 Stylish passengers spent their days lounging on deck, and then dined, danced and toasted with champagne while speeding between America and Europe.
 These pleasures still exist today for those who value the shipboard experience and appreciate traveling in style and comfort.
 And of course, there is always the romantic allure of simply making a legendary journey.

-What can I do on a Transatlantic cruise?Because Transatlantic cruises make few if any ports of call, the focus of the trip is the lifestyle on board the vessel.
+Because Transatlantic cruises make few if any ports of call, the focus of the trip is the lifestyle on board the vessel.
 In answer to their guests' desire for activity many cruise lines take advantage of the opportunity to offer special interest cruises such as Big Band music, Swing dance or wine and culinary themes.
 Such a cruise might be hosted by a well-known chef, author or entertainer for additional appeal.
 Art classes, computer learning and other educational programs are generally provided, and the social environment on the ship will be organized to provide guests with plenty of opportunities to interact with one another.
 The extra time to relax is also conducive to taking full advantage of the shipboard spa.
 Of course, as Transatlantic crossing always has been, and still is, the perfect vacation for catching up on your reading.

-Where does a Transatlantic cruise go?The model Transatlantic crossing is characterized by four or five consecutive days at sea.
+The model Transatlantic crossing is characterized by four or five consecutive days at sea.
 Most newer, and longer versions of the itinerary will usually offer visits to places such as Bermuda, the Azores or the Canary Islands.
 Some Caribbean islands or European cities may also be included near the beginning or the end of the itinerary.
 But the unique character of the traditional Transatlantic cruise makes these ports short diversions from the main event: the transit across the vast expanse of the Atlantic.

-When can I go on a Transatlantic cruise?True to its 165-year-old tradition, Cunard Line offers more regular Transatlantic sailings than any other cruise line, and these classic departures can be found at some point during every month throughout the year, customarily for 6 nights between New York City and Southampton, England.
+True to its 165-year-old tradition, Cunard Line offers more regular Transatlantic sailings than any other cruise line, and these classic departures can be found at some point during every month throughout the year, customarily for 6 nights between New York City and Southampton, England.